+Inversense’s Tri-axial ITG-3200 (Reproduced with permission from InverSense)

 Global Positional System

 Much thought has been put into how to go about compensating for the drift that is present when using gyroscopes.
 An alternative that is more widely used for the purposes of calculating yaw drift compensation in gyros, for purposes of IMU design, are the use of Global Positioning Systems (GPS).
 GPS allows a point of reference for the flight control systems to renormalize themselves to correct yaw drift that is introduced by the gyro.
 Global positioning systems provide the translational location of the device based on the data that is received from satellites that are orbiting the earth.
 GPS modules that are available provide a plethora of useful information, such as altitude, velocity, heading and position.